jackouni/LS_RB101/lesson_2/19_more-variable-scoping.md

 <br>
 Method invocation can be thought of as telling the method what to do within the scope it has defined.
 <br>
-If a method is defined to take a block, then a block can give our method more flexibility in terms of using locally/outer scoped variables.
+If a method is defined to take a block, then a block can give our method more flexibility in terms of using outer-scoped variables.